Independent Living

 Are you searching for a new independent living community for you or a loved one?
 Know about a community’s independent living fees before deciding on a new home.
 Don’t let added charges catch you by surprise!

 Elaine chose the independent living community where she’s lived for almost six months now because of the variety of amenities included in her monthly fee – from cable, housekeeping and meals to fitness classes, on-site entertainment, and transportation.
 Many independent living communities operate under this all-inclusive model; however, not all of them do.
-Most communities do not offer pricing details on their website or over even the phone.
+Most communities do not offer pricing details on their website or over the phone.

 While Elaine hasn’t been surprised by any additional charges at the end of the month (except for a small fee to deliver several large packages to her door, which she was happy to pay), other residents may be caught unawares.
 That’s why it’s so important to ask exactly what’s included – and what’s not – before signing on the dotted line of a new independent living community.